khilnani/template-express-jade-less/README.md

 > `gulp default` executes the `build` task.

-- All - `gulp all` - test and build
+- `gulp all` - Run tests and Build.
-- Run tests - `gulp test` - lint, mocha and phantomjs
+- `gulp test` - Run tests - lint, mocha and phantomjs.
-- Watch files - `gulp watch` - watch for jade, less and coffeescript
+- `gulp watch` - Watch for jade, less and coffeescript file changes and re-build on the fly.
-- Build files - `gulp build` - build jade, less and coffeescript
+- `gulp build` - Re-build jade, less and coffeescript files.
-- Release - `gulp release` - test, build, bump versions and git tag
+- `gulp release` - Test, build, bump versions and git tag